esp-rs/std-training/book/src/01_intro.md

 - [简体中文](https://narukara.github.io/std-training-zh-cn/) ([repository](https://github.com/Narukara/std-training-zh-cn))

-## The board
+## The Board

-A [Rust ESP Board](https://github.com/esp-rs/esp-rust-board) is mandatory[^note] for working with this book - emulators like QEMU are not supported.
+A [Rust ESP Board](https://github.com/esp-rs/esp-rust-board) is mandatory[^note] for working with this book - emulators like QEMU are'nt supported.

 The board design and images, pin layout and schematics can also be found in this repository.

 If you are subscribed to one of the trainings, a board will be provided to you directly by Espressif.

-Our focus lies primarily on the [ESP32-C3](https://www.espressif.com/en/products/socs/esp32-c3) platform, a [RISC-V](https://riscv.org/) based microcontroller with strong IoT capabilities, facilitated by integrated Wi-Fi and Bluetooth 5 (LE) functionality as well as large RAM + flash size for sophisticated applications.
-A substantial amount of this course is also applicable for Xtensa, the other architecture Espressif uses, in particular the [ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3).
+Our focus lies primarily on the [ESP32-C3](https://www.espressif.com/en/products/socs/esp32-c3) platform, a [`RISC-V`](https://riscv.org/) based microcontroller with strong IoT capabilities, facilitated by integrated Wi-Fi and Bluetooth 5 (LE) functionality as well as large RAM + flash size for sophisticated applications.
+A substantial amount of this course is also applicable for `Xtensa`, the other architecture Espressif uses, in particular the [ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3).
 For low-level access the general principles apply as well, but actual hardware access will differ in various ways - refer to the technical reference manuals ([C3](https://www.espressif.com/sites/default/files/documentation/esp32-c3_technical_reference_manual_en.pdf), [S3](https://www.espressif.com/sites/default/files/documentation/esp32-s3_technical_reference_manual_en.pdf)) or [other available technical documents](https://www.espressif.com/en/support/documents/technical-documents)  as needed.

-## Rust knowledge
+## Rust Knowledge

-- Basic Rust like [The Rust Book](https://doc.rust-lang.org/book/) Chapters 1 - 6, Chapter 4 Ownership does not need to be fully understood.
+- Basic Rust like [The Rust Book](https://doc.rust-lang.org/book/) Chapters 1 - 6, Chapter 4 Ownership doesn't need to be fully understood.
-- [The Rust on ESP Book](https://esp-rs.github.io/book/) is not required, but it is highly recommended, as it can help you understand the Rust on ESP ecosystem and many of the concepts that will be discussed during the training.
+- [The Rust on ESP Book](https://esp-rs.github.io/book/) isn't required, but it is highly recommended, as it can help you understand the Rust on ESP ecosystem and many of the concepts that will be discussed during the training.

-[^note]: It is possible to follow the intro part with [ESP32-C3-DevKitC-02](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/esp32c3/user-guide-devkitc-02.html) but, we do not recommend it.
+[^note]: It is possible to follow the intro part with [ESP32-C3-DevKitC-02](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/esp32c3/user-guide-devkitc-02.html) but, we don't recommend it.
 It is inherently easier to follow the training when using the same hardware.